 When climate campaigner and former director of an international solar company, Jeremy Leggett, founded the project, he set aside a year to confer with a wide range of organisations and individuals in the areas of ecology, carbon, rewilding, forestry, nature-based solutions research, Scottish land management, the local community, rural housing, the Council and the Scottish Government.

 Natural Capital verification science is one of the areas in which we seek to lead by example.
+An example of this is the Outdoor Education and Environmental Science Classes led by our rangers with the local high school over Autumn and Winter.
 Others include community involvement in rewilding, ethically profitable land management, innovative financing, and land reform in the Highlands.

 Existential threats of climate meltdown and biodiversity collapse cannot be tackled without community involvement and we aim to engage with local communities.
 An example of this is the Outdoor Education Classes led by our rangers with the local high school in Autumn.
 Getting hands on with food forest planting, bird box building, deer lardering and bush craft – feedback was fantastic and shows the importance of nature in education.